Proven-Paradox/shaper-system/Handbook.md

 Special: If you pay the Overload cost, you may use this ability as a minor action.
 Description: An easy way of limiting enemy vision (though allies are similarly hindered).
 This could be throwing a smoke grenade, conjuring a thick fog, lighting an alchemical concoction that produces thick smoke, and other similar effects that obscure vision.

-**Thornwall**
-Auxiliary [Terrain]
-Action: Major
-Prerequisites: None
-Range: Melee
-Targets: 1 of your current square’s edges
-Cost: 2 MP
-Duration: 3 rounds
-Effect: Creatures who move through the affected edge gain Bleed 1.
-They can avoid this condition by taking both a Minor and Major action to move through the affected edge.
-Description: A basic obstruction to prevent or punish foes from moving through the area (though allies are affected just the same).
-This could be conjuring thorned vines, shaping the ground or walls into jagged spines, deploying a mechanical blade trap, and similar traps.

 **Riposte**
 Auxiliary [Counter]
 Action: Minor